If you are looking to learn how to trade bull pennant patterns, you've come to the right place!

 Can You Tell The Difference?

-Now we have several bullish continuation trading patterns - all of which look quite similar in both appearance and price action.
+Now we have several bullish trading patterns - all of which look quite similar in both appearance and price action.

 So how can you tell them apart?